Sprinter (British Rail): Production units

 The production units were all built as two coach units, with the exception of 17 Class 158s and the 22 Class 159 units, which were built with an additional centre car.
 The Class 153 railcars were converted from the two coach Class 155s.

-Class 150, 153, 155, and 156 units have no air-conditioning and a top speed of 75 mph; Classes 158 and 159 have air conditioning and a top speed of 90 mph.
-All units except the first two batches of Class 150s have outer-end gangways, allowing passengers to walk between trains working in multiple.
+Classes 150, 153, 155 and 156 units have no air-conditioning and a top speed of 75 mph; Classes 158 and 159 have air conditioning and a top speed of 90 mph.
+All units, except the first two batches of Class 150s, have outer-end gangways, allowing passengers to walk between trains working in multiple.